Collection agencies: your rights

 - ask who is looking for repayment when they contact you

-If you are concerned that a collection agency or business collecting debt is not following these rules, you can contact Service Nova Scotia.
+If you are concerned that a collection agency or business collecting debt is not following these rules, you can contact the Department of Service Nova Scotia and Internal Services.

 Businesses which collect their own debts are not required to be licensed.
 They must follow similar rules of conduct set out in the Consumer Creditors Conduct Act.